Rushlin Boy and the Excellence in Broadcasting Network.

 This is a speech that he gave.

-Missing from Thursday's session of the Iraqi parliament were about half of the members, including the speaker.
+Now, in a companion story, excuse me, missing from Thursday's session of the Iraqi parliament were about half of the members, including the speaker.

 Also missing a sense of urgency.

-Despite the high stakes here, this is an LA Times story.
+Despite the high stakes here, this is an L.A.
+Times story.

 Do tell.

-Are they are they mired in endless investigations too?
+Are they mired in endless investigations too?

-What's the Iraqi Parliament doing?
+What's the Iraqi parliament doing?

-They can't come to an agreement on the uh distribution of their oil profits, and our congressmen here are giving these guys all kinds of credit or grief for going on uh vacation in August, because it's hot over there, and they're going to do the same thing.
+And our congressmen here are giving these guys all kinds of credit or grief for going on vacation in August because it's hot over there.

-The dirty little secret is that our brilliant founding fathers set up this system st deliberately so it would be plodding.
+The dirty little secret is that our brilliant founding fathers set up this system deliberately so it would be plodding.

 They distrusted government power.